StartBootstrap/startbootstrap-clean-blog-jekyll/quotes.md

 ***Adolfo Quirós Gracián*** while explaining about elliptic curve cryptography at a summer school for PhD students of the University of Vienna, Techendorf, Austria, September 2018.

-Continued fraction need continued black boards.
+Continued fractions need continued black boards.

 ***Alan Sokal*** while lecturing at Hagenberg about his work with continued fractions, July 2019.

-Anthropological it is great to see if you can make fire with stones but I prefer a lighter.
+Anthropologically it is great to see if you can make fire with stones but I prefer a lighter.

 ***Manuel Kauers*** on computer and hand calculations at a lecture in Johannes Kepler University, Linz in 2019.